Type 2 diabetes mellitus (DM) is a common non-infectious chronic disease. It affects both men and women, most often over the age of 40 years.

 There are several varieties of diets used for non-insulin dependent diabetes (table number 9, low-carb diet, etc.).
 All of them well establish and differ from each other only in some details.
 But they agree on the main principle – the norms of carbohydrate consumption in case of illness should be strictly limited.

 First of all, this concerns products containing “fast” carbohydrates, that is, carbohydrates that are very quickly absorbed from the gastrointestinal tract.
 Fast carbohydrates are contained in refined sugar, jams, confectionery, chocolate, ice cream, desserts, baked rich products.

 In addition to reducing the number of carbohydrates, it is necessary to strive to reduce body weight, since increased weight is a factor aggravating the course of the disease.

-It is recommended to increase water intake in order to compensate for fluid loss during frequent urination, often associated with diabetes mellitus.
+It recommends increasing water intake in order to compensate for fluid loss during frequent urination, often associated with diabetes mellitus.
 At the same time, it is necessary to completely abandon the sweet drinks – cola, lemonade, kvass, juice, and tea with sugar.

 In fact, you can only drink drinks that do not contain sugars – mineral and plain water, unsweetened tea and coffee.
-It must be remembered that alcohol consumption can also be harmful because alcohol disturbs glucose metabolism.
+It must remember that alcohol consumption can also be harmful because alcohol disturbs glucose metabolism.